singh1114/pythonprogramming/_posts/2020-11-05-creating-python-logo-using-python-😍.md

 ## Defining characters to color

-We have to define a good length of colors so that we can print the logo with as much space as we want.
+We have to define a good length of characters so that we can print the logo with as much space as we want.

 ```python
 fgh ="""ABCDEFGHIJKLMNOPQRSTUVWXYZABCDEFGHIJKLMNOPQRSTUVWXYZ